garciart/network-automation/README.md

 - [Setting up the environment](#setting-up-the-environment "Setting up the environment")
 - [Running the Labs](#running-the-labs "Running the Labs")

->**NOTE** - Many thanks to David Bombal, Paul Browning, and many other incredible network gurus and coders (you know who you are :thumbsup: ).
+>**NOTE** - Thanks to David Bombal, Paul Browning, and many other incredible network gurus and coders (you know who you are :thumbsup: ).

 -----